GIScience/openrouteservice-docs/docs/source/api.rst

 To do a direkt routing request via GET you need to open up your URL with `http://openls.geog.uni-heidelberg.de/route?` .
 Except for the first parameter, every parameter has to be added with a **&**.
 The pattern for Parameter Usage is "*parameter*=*value*"

-hallo  hallo
-hhs  wat  is
-is happening  ud

 Required Parameters